Master of Philosophy

 - Presented a clear and well written thesis.

-International students who enter the Master of Philosophy will undertake the mixed research and coursework stream of the program.
-Normally, the following core Integrated Bridging Program – Research (IBP‑R) courses, taught by Researcher Education and Development (RED) in the School of Education, will account for 9 of the compulsory 15 units of coursework:
+International students who enter the Master of Philosophy will normally be required to undertake the mixed research and coursework stream of the program which includes completion of the following core Integrated Bridging Program–Research (IBP-R) courses taught by Professional and Continuing Education (PCE):

 - Research Processes (3);